redii/Wakebot/README.md

 ### To-Do
 * Delete spaceholder "." messages for clean chats
 * Delete the "xyz tried to wake you up" after a period of time
-* Add discord.js errorhandler to logging process in logs.txt
+* Add discord.js errorhandler to logging process in logs.txt (filter)